Sanaelotfi/IFT-6135-Representation-Learning-HW1/README.md

 [Solution](https://github.com/Sanaelotfi/IFT-6135-Representation-Learning-HW1/blob/master/Problem3.ipynb).

-The data for this problem can be found in the following [url](https://drive.google.com/file/d/1d2pOl-mmnRREJ_Wt_NugBKd7iizjt5KY/view?usp=sharing).
-Otherwise you can use the to_npy.py file to generate the data.npz file from raw images.
+You can use the to_npy.py file to generate the data.npz file from raw images.

 Best validation accuracy: 89%.